 \subsection{Observable processes}

-In section \ref{patientmodel} we will consider a stochastic model of a single patient.
+In Section \ref{patientmodel} we will consider a stochastic model of a single patient.
 There are typically many factors that are important for describing how the disease of that individual develops in time.
 We will consider models where all the possible observations of one patient are represented by stochastic integrals against Poisson processes.
-More formally, let $d, n \in \mathbb N$ and consider a probability space $(\Omega, \F, Q)$ with mutually orthogonal counting processes $N_t^1, \dots, N^n_t$ on the interval $[0, T]$ and a filtration $\{\F_t\}_t$ that is generated by their joint history and some initial information $\F_0$.
-The counting processes are assumed to be Poisson processes in the sense that define $Q$-martingales, the compensated Poisson processes.
+More formally, let $d, n \in\mathbb N$ and consider a probability space $(\Omega, \F, Q)$ with mutually orthogonal counting processes $N_t^1, \ldots, N^n_t$ on the interval $[0, T]$ and a filtration $\{\F_t\}_t$ that is generated by their joint history and some initial information~$\F_0$.
+The counting processes are assumed to be Poisson processes in the sense that

+define $Q$-martingales, the compensated Poisson processes.
 The probability measure $Q$ will only play a role as a reference measure, as we will mainly be interested in probability measures that are absolutely continuous with respect to $Q$.
-This will some times be referred to as the \textit{Poisson measure}.
+This will sometimes be referred to as the \textit{Poisson measure}.

-We let $H$ be a bounded and $\F_t$-predictable $d \times n$-matrix valued process and let $X_0$ denote a bounded $\F_0$-measurable random vector.
-Now, define the $d$-dimensional \textit{observable process} :
+We let $H$ be a bounded and $\F_t$-predictable $d \times n$-matrix-valued process and let $X_0$ denote a bounded $\F_0$-measurable random vector.
+Now, define the $d$-dimensional \textit{observable process}:

 All the possible observations of a patient in our approach will be processes of this form.
 Counting processes are trivially included in this class, but we also allow slightly more complicated jump processes.
 One example could be measurements of blood values.
-Each time the blood value is updated would be given by a jump and corresponds to a jump time of the underlying counting process.
+Each time the blood value is updated, it would be given by a jump and correspond to a jump time of the underlying counting process.
 The size and direction of the jump would then be given by the value of the predictable integrand $H$ at the jump time.